YinHK-gameDev/unity-learn/lighting/README.md

 Lighting in Unity works by approximating how light behaves in the real world.

 - **Direct light**:
-  It is light that is emitted, hits a surface once, and is then reflected directly into a sensor (for example, the eye’s retina or a camera).
+  It is light that is emitted, hits a surface once, and is then **reflected directly into a sensor** (for example, the eye’s retina or a camera).

 - **Indirect light**:
-  It is all other light that is ultimately reflected into a sensor, including light that hits surfaces several times, and sky light.
+  It is all other light that is **ultimately reflected into a sensor**, including light that hits surfaces several times, and sky light.
 Such as bounced light.

 > To achieve realistic lighting results, you need to simulate both direct and indirect light.